rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 Common questions focus on your living situation and preferences.

 - **Do you live in a house or a flat?**
-  I live in a spacious flat in the city center because it's convenient for commuting to work.
-It has three rooms, and I appreciate the modern amenities like a balcony with a view.
+  I live in a spacious flat.
+It’s on the fourth floor of a medium‑sized apartment building.
+I find it quit convenient because it’s close to my university and also to some grocery stores.
 - **Who do you live with?**
   I live with my parents and younger sibling, which creates a supportive family environment.
 We share responsibilities, and it helps us stay close despite busy schedules.